jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ### Helm

 Helm is a package manager for Kubernetes.
-It allows you to define, install, and upgrade complex Kubernetes applications.
+It allows you to define, install and upgrade complex Kubernetes applications.
 Helm is a tool that streamlines installing and managing Kubernetes applications.

 Think of it like apt/yum/homebrew for Kubernetes.
 Helm charts allow you to define values that control the applied